 Current Research: Beyond EGC

 Since around 2009, we have been interested in going beyond EGC.
 We are still interested in ``exactness'' but allowing prescribed relaxation.
 For example, one such concept is the notion of ``resolution-exactness''.
-Suppose we now introduce a new resolution parameter, Epsilon>0.
+Suppose we now introduce a new resolution parameter, ε > 0.
 Intuitively, it means that we want to compute the solution up to ε accuracy.
 But the combinatorial nature of the output might be affected by this ε.
 This can be viewed as a generalization of EGC because when ε = 0, we again have EGC.
 But in practice, there is a vast difference between ε = 0 and ε > 0.
-In particular, we can avoid algebraic computation altogether when Epsilon>0 --- provided we formulate the notion of resolution-exactness ``correctly'' (we must not smuggle in exactness).
+In particular, we can avoid algebraic computation altogether when ε > 0 --- provided we formulate the notion of resolution-exactness ``correctly'' (we must not smuggle in exactness).
 We have been applying this notion to problems such as motion planning, classical problems of computational geometry, for problems related to root isolation, curve and surface analysis, etc. Such algorithms are essentially numerical in nature, and the key lies in interval methods and their generalizations.
-Ultimately, going beyond EGC is essential because there are many problems for which the EGC solution is too expensive (even if possible).
+Ultimately, going beyond EGC is essential because for many problems, the EGC solution is too expensive (even if possible).
 Worse, the EGC solution may be undecidable or unknown to be decidable (most transcendental problems falls under this category).
 Finally, even when EGC solutions are feasible, it is unrealistic when the input in inherently noisy (this is the case with all applications in robotics and Computational Sciences, since most common physical constants, save speed of light, is known to more than 8 digits of accuracy).